-Two-dimensional art is everywhere, and it may be presumed to be as old as the first figure or pattern painted on a cavern wall thousands of millennia ago.
+Two-dimensional art is everywhere, and we can presume it’s as old as the first figure or pattern painted on a cavern wall thousands of millennia ago.
 In the present day, you see it in paintings, t-shirt prints, and the cover art of books.
-But most notable is the 2D artwork that people find in games and that gaming companies still use in their products.
-Along with changes in media, 2D art evolved to mean differently depending on its use.
+But most notable is the 2D artwork that people find in games.

 What Is 2D Art?
 Its Basic Definition and How It Differs from 3D Art